Antoine Avinin

-Antoine Louis Avinin (b.
-26 January 1902 d.29 October 1962) [aliases Albert Arnaud, Albert Anceau, Albert Audin, Talbert] was a French businessman, resistance fighter and politician.
+Antoine Louis Avinin (26 January 1902 – 29 October 1962) [aliases Albert Arnaud, Albert Anceau, Albert Audin, Talbert] was a French businessman, resistance fighter and politician.

 Biography

 He was born in Lyon.
 His parents owned a food trading business in Cantal.
 He went to boarding school with the Marist fathers of Notre-Dame de Bellegarde college in Neuville-sur-Saône.
 He completed first part of his baccalaureat before entering employment as a bank clerk and a chemist's assistant.
 He began national military service with the 7e bataillon de chasseurs alpins in Bourg-Saint-Maurice.
 He trained as an officer at the Saint-Maixent officer cadet course, leaving as a second lieutenant in 1922, after which his mother bought him a small factory in Villeurbanne, Lyon, where he began a clothing factory with a business partner.

 He became an activist in the Ligue de la jeune République, a Christian democratic movement concerned with social action which succeeded Marc Sangnier's Le Sillon.
 He remained a reserve officer and as such was mobilized at the outbreak of World War II, commanding a company as a lieutenant in the 6e bataillon de chasseurs alpins at Heyrieux, Isère.